Cranbury, New Jersey: Roads and highways

 As of May 2010, the township had a total of 51.25 mi of roadways, of which 31.08 mi were maintained by the municipality, 12.85 mi by Middlesex County and 3.16 mi by the New Jersey Department of Transportation and 4.16 mi by the New Jersey Turnpike Authority.

 Several major roads and highways pass through the township Cranbury hosts a 4 mi section of Interstate 95 (the New Jersey Turnpike).
 While there are no exits in Cranbury, the township is accessible by the Turnpike in neighboring East Windsor Township (Exit 8) and Monroe Township (Exit 8A).
 The Molly Pitcher Service Area is located at mile marker 71.7 on the southbound side.

 Other significant roads passing through Cranbury include U.S. Route 130, County Route 535, County Route 539, County Route 615 and County Route 614.

 Public transportation

 Middlesex County offers the M6 MCAT shuttle route providing service to Jamesburg and Plainsboro Township.

+Healthcare

+Penn Medicine Princeton Medical Center is a 355-bed regional non-profit, tertiary and academic medical center located in neighboring Plainsboro Township.
+The hospital services the greater Princeton region in central New Jersey.
+It is owned by the Penn Medicine Health System and is the only such hospital in the state of New Jersey.

+Other nearby regional hospitals and healthcare networks that are accessible to the township include CentraState Medical Center in Freehold Township, the Old Bridge Township division of Raritan Bay Medical Center, and Saint Peter's University Hospital and Robert Wood Johnson University Hospital in nearby New Brunswick.